- Collegiate School of Medicine & Bioscience

 Marcia Mellitz

-Marcia Mellitz provides consulting services in support of entrepreneurship, innovation, and technology development.
-Formerly Vice President, Program Development for BioSTL for the St. Louis bioscience cluster.
-In 1996, she founded and served as President and CEO of the Center for Emerging Technologies (CET) through 2010, supporting the development of early-stage biomedical and other advanced technology companies by providing entrepreneurs access to business, technology, and financial resources.
-She collaborated with community partners to develop the specialized facilities, capital, resources, and services necessary to grow a vibrant bioscience industry, funded by federal, state, and private sources.
-She is currently engaged with T-REX, St. Louis’ downtown innovation center.
+Marcia Mellitz is President of Bioscience Strategies.
+She was formerly Vice President, Program Development for BioSTL, focused on growing the St. Louis bioscience cluster.
+In 1996, she founded and served as President and CEO of the Center for Emerging Technologies (CET) through 2010, supporting the development of early-stage biomedical and other advanced technology companies in the St. Louis region by providing entrepreneurs access to business, technology and financial resources.
+She collaborated with community partners to develop the specialized facilities, capital, resources and services necessary to grow a vibrant bioscience industry, writing many successful grants for federal, state and private funding.
+She continues to work with bioscience and other technology companies.

 CET received the US Economic Development Administration (EDA) 2003 award for Excellence in Tech-led Economic Development and National Business Incubation Association (NBIA) designation as one of the Nation’s top ten incubators, first in company revenue growth.
-The 46 companies, while she was at CET, included: medical diagnostics, therapies, instruments, and devices, working in cancer, heart disease, diabetes, Alzheimer’s, and others; plus advanced IT, materials, and biofuels.
-They obtained $800 million in financing while at CET (including graduates, $1.4 billion), providing an economic impact to the region of $2 billion and creating 600 direct and 2,000 indirect jobs.
-Many companies have products on the market and several have been bought.
-The Bio Entrepreneur Development (BED) Program she developed created another 65 companies or ventures, and 96 jobs and attracted more than $7 million in investment.
-CET’s Board of Directors included representatives from UM-St. Louis, Washington University, Saint Louis University (two medical schools), business, and venture capital.
+The 46 companies while she was at CET included: medical diagnostics, therapies, instruments and devices, working in cancer, heart disease, diabetes, Alzheimer’s, and others; plus advanced IT, materials and bio-fuels.
+They obtained $800 million in financing while at CET (including graduates, $1.4 billion) providing an economic impact to the region of $2 billion and creating 600 direct and 2,000 indirect jobs.
+The Bio Entrepreneur Development (BED) Program she developed has created another 65 companies or ventures, which created 96 jobs and attracted more than $7 million in investment during their first three years.
+CET’s Board of Directors included representatives from UM-St. Louis, Washington University, Saint Louis University (two medical schools), business and venture capital.

-Ms. Mellitz was instrumental in the early development of the CORTEX Innovation District, in partnership with Washington University, Saint Louis University, and University of Missouri-St. Louis, BJC HealthCare and Missouri Botanical Garden.
-Ms. Mellitz consults on strategic planning and does grant to foster technology-based economic development in St. Louis and around the country.
-She is a national leader in the commercialization of university technology, technology company development, and innovation districts.
-She has spoken at national conferences and has received numerous awards.
+Ms. Mellitz has been engaged in the development of the CORTEX Innovation District, in partnership with Washington University, Saint Louis University, University of Missouri-St. Louis, BJC HealthCare and Missouri Botanical Garden and in T-REX, an IT commercialization center in downtown St. Louis.
+Ms. Mellitz continues to assist companies and consults on strategic planning regarding technology-based economic development for various regions around the country as well as in St. Louis.
+She is a national leader in commercialization of university technology and technology company development.
+She is invited to speak at national conferences and has received numerous awards.

 Ms. Mellitz’s previous work experience includes:

-She has served on a variety of civic, university, and cultural boards, including:
+She has served on a variety of civic and cultural boards, including: